charleslucas/fuzzing-tutorial/README.md

 # fuzzing-tutorial

+// Copyright 2020
+// Charles Lucas
+// ZeroSquared.io

-Basic fuzzing tutorial showing how AFL finds potential vulnerabilities in poorly constructed C++ programs.
+Basic fuzzing tutorial showing how you can use AFL to find potential vulnerabilities in poorly constructed C++ programs.